-Join us as Dr. Sapolsky makes a rare appearance in Spokane to share his intriguing experiences and research on human stress.
+Making a rare appearance in Spokane, Dr. Sapolsky shared his intriguing experiences and research on human stress.

 As a boy in New York City, Dr. Robert Sapolsky dreamed of living inside the African dioramas in the Museum of Natural History.
 By the age of twenty-one, he made it to Africa and joined a troop of baboons.
 He chose to live with the baboons because they are perfect for learning about stress and stress-related diseases in humans.